Khushi-S-29/ConnectCheck/README.md

-# FairFollow - Instagram Follower Tracker
+# ConnectCheck - Instagram Follower Tracker

 ## Overview
 This **Instagram Follower Tracker** is a mini fun project that helps you find out who’s not following you back on Instagram.
 With a user-friendly interface, you can easily log in to your Instagram account and see the list of users you follow who don't follow you back.